Dozens hurt in turbulent Hawaii flight, 11 seriously

 “I was grabbing the seat in front of me, the top of it, to hang on, even though I had my seat belt on,” she said.

+The National Transportation Safety Board said Monday it is investigating the incident.

-Hawaiian Airlines Chief Operating Officer Jon Snook said such turbulence is isolated and unusual, noting that the airline hadn’t experienced anything like it in recent history.
+Hawaiian Airlines Chief Operating Officer Jon Snook said such turbulence is isolated and unusual, noting the airline had not experienced anything like it in recent history.
 Three flight attendants were among the injured, he said.

 “She flew up and hit the ceiling,” Reyes said.